hydroLB/Arduino_Auto_Chicken_Coop/README.md

 # Arduino-Powered Chicken Coop 🐔

-Welcome to the delightful Arduino-Powered Chicken Coop project!
-This joyful and easy-to-use solution will make caring for your chickens a breeze while bringing a smile to your face.
-This project is perfect for hobbyists and small-scale farmers who want to ensure their chickens receive the best care and living conditions possible.
+Welcome to the Arduino-Powered automatic Chicken Coop project!
+This project is perfect for hobbyists and small-scale farmers who want to ensure their chickens receive the best care and living conditions possible while inputting minimal continued effort into raising them.
 Our Arduino-based system offers an affordable and efficient way to manage your chicken coop, leading to happier chickens and a more enjoyable experience for you.

 The `main.cpp` is a compilation of the various seperate files representing the chicken coop.
 Makes it easier to upload to the Arduino.